juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 I built an **end-to-end analytics platform** that transforms the raw operational data into an analytics-ready Star Schema, applies business-focused SQL analysis, and presents the results through six Power BI dashboards.

+---

+# Key Business Findings

+The analysis revealed several clear patterns in Adventure Works' commercial performance:

+- **Spring was the strongest sales season**, generating **$29.52M (26.87%)**, while Winter was the weakest at **$25.22M (22.96%)**.
+- **Bikes generated approximately 87.7% of product-category revenue**, making them by far the company's main revenue driver.
+- **Southwest was the top-performing territory**, with approximately **$24M in revenue**.
+- **Linda C. Mitchell was the highest-revenue salesperson**, generating approximately **$10.3M**.
+- **Potential Customers and Loyal Customers were the largest RFM segments**, while At-Risk and Lost Customers represented clear retention opportunities.
+- Most customers were classified as **Low or Medium churn risk**, with a much smaller High-Risk group.
+- Sales were strongest on **Sunday and Tuesday**, while Thursday showed the lowest sales volume among the weekdays analyzed.

+---

+# Business Recommendations

+Based on these findings, Adventure Works should:

+- **Protect and grow the core bicycle business**, since Bikes account for the vast majority of revenue.
+- **Use accessories and clothing to increase basket size** through cross-selling and product bundles.
+- **Prioritize Southwest and other high-growth territories** while investigating weaker regions for expansion opportunities.
+- **Replicate top salesperson practices** by comparing high performers with territory benchmarks.
+- **Target At-Risk and Lost Customers with retention campaigns**, while using Potential Customers for repeat-purchase strategies.
+- **Align promotions and inventory planning with stronger seasons and sales days**.

+---

+# Architecture

 ```text
 AdventureWorks Data
         ↓